-This paper examines the determinants and consequences of rural-to-urban registration hukou conversion, and the consequences of conversion.
+This paper examines the determinants and consequences of rural to urban registration (hukou) mobility in contemporary China, focusing on the link between social origins, hukou conversion, and the consequences of conversion.
 In contrast to massive rural-urban migration, hukou conversion is difficult and rare, but childhood urban residence increases the likelihood of achieving an urban hukou.
 Compared to people with urban origins, hukou converters are more likely to enter tertiary institutions, but are significantly less likely to do so subsequent to hukou conversion.
 Individual converters from rural origins are more likely to work in non-manual occupations.

-(hukou) mobility in contemporary China, focusing on the link between social origins, society, are significantly happier than other urban residents, although they are less healthy.
-These results show that the effect of hukou conversion varies across hukou converters with different social origins.
+Collective converters earn significantly less than people with urban origins.
+Individual converters with rural childhoods, who used to be at the bottom of the society, are significantly happier than other urban residents, although they are less healthy.
+These results show that the effect of hukou conversion varies across hukou converters from different social origins.